Weʼve raised £615 to For Candy Cane Rescue

 - Funded on Friday, 9th November 2018

 Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered charity.

 The page owner is responsible for the distribution of funds raised.

-I am running in the Frankfurt Marathon on the 28th October 2018 to help raise funds and awareness for Candy Cane Rescue and am asking for your support.
+I am running in the Frankfurt Marathon on the 28th October 2018 to help raise funds for and awareness of Candy Cane Rescue and am asking for your support.
 This organisation rescues Greyhounds (and sometimes other breeds) from the horrific conditions of the Chinese meat trade.
-My mother has fostered and adopted ex-racing Greyhounds for many years and I know them to be majestic and gentle creatures who love the comforts of home, so it is all the more shocking to read of the conditions they endure in China.
+My mum has fostered and adopted ex-racing Greyhounds for many years and I know them to be gentle creatures who love the comforts of home, so it is all the more shocking to read of the conditions they endure in China.

 It is a sad and tragic fact that Greyhounds are being exported from the UK, Ireland and Australia to China, a country with NO ANIMAL WELFARE LAWS.
 After they have finished racing, or being used for breeding, they are deemed as worthless and many end up in the Chinese meat trade where they are killed in the most horrific ways - not afforded the luxury of a quick and pain free death.
 Until Candy Cane Rescue was founded, these Greyhounds had no chance of experiencing love, or comfort, or life as a family pet.
 Candy Cane have also taken in dogs from the meat trade in South Korea and Vietnam.

 Greyhounds are also sent to Shanghai Wildlife Park where locals report they are fed alive to big cats and other predators, and forced to race against Cheetahs for entertainment.